-- For a direct connection to the database: - 1.
-Select Process collection > sqlprovider. - 2.
-Click the Connection parameter entry, then click the Edit button. - 3.
-Enter the connection data for the One Identity Manager database. - For a connection to the application server: - 1.
-Select Process collection, click the Insert button and select AppServerJobProvider. - 2.
-Click the Connection parameter entry, then click the Edit button. - 3.
-Enter the connection data for the application server. - 4.
-Click the Authentication data entry and click the Edit button.

-- 5. Select the authentication module.
+For a direct connection to the database:

+- a.
+In the module list, select Process collection > sqlprovider. - b.
+Click the Connection string entry, then click the Edit button.

+- c.
+Enter the connection data for the One Identity Manager database. - d.
+Click OK.

+For a connection to the application server:

+- a.
+In the module list, select the Process collection entry and click the Insert button. - b.
+Select AppServerJobProvider and click OK. - c.
+In the module list, select Process collection > AppServerJobProvider. - d.
+Click the Connection string entry, then click the Edit button. - e.
+Enter the address (URL) for the application server and click OK. - f.
+Click the Authentication string entry and click the Edit button. - g.
+In the Authentication method dialog, select the authentication module for logging in.
 Depending on the authentication module, other data may be required, such as user and password.
-For more information about One Identity Manager authentication modules, see the One Identity Manager Authorization and Authentication Guide. - 7.
-To configure remote installations, click Next. - 8.
+For more information about One Identity Manager authentication modules, see the One Identity Manager Authorization and Authentication Guide. - h.
+Click OK. - 7.
+To configure the installation, click Next. - 8.
 Confirm the security prompt with Yes. - 9.
 On the Select installation source page, select the directory with the install files.
 Change the directory if necessary. - 10.
-If the database is encrypted, on the Select private key file page, select the file with the private key. - 11.
-On the Service access page, enter the service's installation data. - Computer: Enter the name or IP address of the server that the service is installed and started on. - Service account: Enter the details of the user account that the One Identity Manager Service is running under.
-Enter the user account, the user account's password and password confirmation.
+On the Service access page, enter the service's installation data. - Computer: Select the server, on which you want to install and start the service, from the menu or enter the server's name or IP address.